Share Your Life Story

 The sense of touch is also a critical memory trigger.
 The soft skin of a baby evokes powerful memories for a mother, as does the way different people hug you.

 Or maybe, feeling a specific texture will remind you of your grandma.
-Memories are very connected with our senses.
+Memories are connected with our senses.
 The more senses you use to your advantage, the easier remembering becomes.

 8. Interview Others For Your Memoir